softserveinc-rnd/blog/coral/README.md

 ![](img/image-processing-time-coral-edge-tpu-1.png) ![](img/image-processing-time-coral-edge-tpu-2.png)

 *Figure 1.
-Image processing time comparison for Edge TPU on Dev board and Coral.*
+Image processing time comparison for Coral dev board and Coral USB stick.*

 ![](img/image-processing-time-coral-edge-tpu-movidius-1.png) ![](img/image-processing-time-coral-edge-tpu-movidius-1.png)

 *Figure 2.
-Image processing time comparison for EdgeTPU, Corel and Movidius 1.*
+Image processing time comparison for Coral dev board, Coral USB stick, Movidius 1 and TensorFlow software implementation on CPU .*

 ## Power consumption
 We used XTARs USB Detector to measure power consumption during the computations.
-Measurements were made for Coral and Movidius1 only, becauseit was impossible to measure EdgeTPU consumption  current on Dev board without changes in board design.
+Measurements were made for Coral USB skick and Movidius 1 only, because it was impossible to measure Coral current  consumption on Dev board without changes in board design.
 Results are shown in Table3.
 We also made computations of energy consumption in terms of Images per Joule (see Figure 3).

 *Table 3.
-Power consumption of Coral and Movidius 1.*
+Power consumption of Coral USB stick and Movidius 1.*

 | Device     |  U,B |  I,A |
 | :--------- | ---: | ---: |